-You can edit the View bar by right-clicking (Ctrl+click on a one-button mouse), or you can click on the View bar menu.
-This allows you to choose the parts that you want to see.
+You can edit the View bar by 'ight' iik king (Ctrl + click on a one-button mouse), or you can click on the View bar menu.
+This clows you to choose the parts that you want to see.
 This bar is really useful, so watch the movie for a detailed explanation.